Sexual Harassment Training for Illinois Healthcare Professionals

 - Whistleblower protections

 Sexual harassment is prevalent in employment settings but often goes unreported.
-Illinois has made significant changes to state laws to educate, protect, and assist employees with reporting sexual harassment.
+Illinois has put in place state laws to educate, protect, and assist employees with reporting sexual harassment.
 Effective prevention requires comprehensive policies and practices.
 Freedom from sexual harassment on the job is a human right, and employers have an ethical as well as a legal obligation to protect their employees from this form of abuse (Ross et al., 2019).

 Bystander intervention (Caltech)